HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   )
 }}

 Facebook is a third-party with legacy JavaScript that affects the most pages.
-It introduces legacy code to around 20% of the total number of webpages on mobile and desktop devices correspondingly when looking at both facebook.net and fbcdn.net from the above graph.
+It introduces legacy code to around 20% of the total number of webpages on mobile and desktop devices correspondingly when looking at both `facebook.net` and `fbcdn.net` from the above graph.
 Nowadays, when old browsers like Internet Explorer may no longer need to be supported, the necessity to keep legacy JavaScript becomes lower.
-Despite this fact, the trends of using Facebook resources that have legacy JavaScript in the past 3 years reveal that the numbers increased (from around 14% in 2020 to 18% in 2022 for facebook.net alone).
+Despite this fact, the trends of using Facebook resources that have legacy JavaScript in the past 3 years reveal that the numbers actually increased—from around 14% in 2020 to 18% in 2022 for `facebook.net` alone.
 This is due to the increasing number of websites that embed this third party.

-Serving legacy JavaScript to the modern browsers results in a bigger amount of redundant and slower code.
+Serving legacy JavaScript to the modern browsers results in a larger amount of redundant and slower code.
 We can look into this more by analyzing the size of unused JavaScript.

 {{ figure_markup(
   image="size-of-unused-javascript.png",